craftcms/docs/docs/commerce/5.x/configure.md

 # Configuring Commerce

-## Config Settings

-Commerce supports a number of [config settings](reference/config-settings.md).
+Commerce supports a number of [settings](#config-settings).
 Like Craft’s config settings, you can override their default values in a `config/commerce.php` file.

 ```php
 return [